 Did you know that women typically live longer than men?

-Statistics show that only 18% of women age 85 or older are still married.
+Statistics show that only 18% of women aged 85 or older are still married.
 For comparison, 58% of men over age 85 still have a partner who is living.

 As a result of this, women tend to spend considerably more on care in old age.
 According to one source I came across, they need to spend three times more.

-Every Tuesday, I send out a short email to British expats who are thinking about retirement.
+Every week, I send out a short email to British expats who are approaching or considering retirement.

 To receive it in your inbox, just enter your name and email address below.

 *I promise that I won’t send you spam (I hate it too) and you can unsubscribe at any time.

 ▪️Ross has been a financial adviser for the past 26 years.